Dreamy Olive Garden Alfredo

 • Includes dairy: butter, cream, Parmesan cheese.

-These details are for reference purposes and don't replace professional medical advice.
+Nutrition facts are provided for reference and don’t replace professional medical advice.

 • Calories: 300